 Why do we even have a question?

-It is super weird to see how many cyber security professionals misunderstand these terms, let alone the general public.
-Some unintentionally, caught in the mess created by the cybersecurity firms copywriters.
-Some deliberately attempt to mislead potential customers and shape the market the way they want it to be.
-The plethora of opinions and claims about the white-box, black-box, and grey-box pentesting is why we have recorded this webinar and put it out on YouTube.
+It is baffling to see how many cybersecurity professionals misinterpret the terms “black-box”, “white-box”, and “grey-box” when it comes to network penetration testing.
+Some unintentionally, caught in the chaos created by the cybersecurity firms copywriters.
+Some deliberately, in attempts to delude potential customers and shape the market the way they want it to be.

 The wrong way